JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 ### Comments

 Often when writing code it is useful to explain what is happening or provide documentation.
-Comments are a mechanism to do this next to the code itself.
+Comments are a mechanism to do this in the same files as source code.
 C++ has two ways to write comments.
 Single line comments can be written with the `//` symbol.
 All of the text after this symbol on that line is considered a comment by the compiler and therefore ignored.
 These comments can be written on the same line as actual C++ statements (inline comments).

 ```C++
 // this is a single line comment